wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***Why did you decide to join TGL Summer Workshop?***

 To see if I can get more friends, associates & learn something new.
+Honestly, I'm

 ***What's your opinion of the company visits?
 Where did you go and what did you do?***

 The company visits are
 i go to ViTrox.
+I'm grateful that I visit ViTrox.
+Now I know about machine vision and how vital is it role in IT industry.

 ***What's your opinion of the technical workshop?
 Did you enjoyed it, and why?***